Manalapan, Florida: Geography

+The approximate coordinates for the Town of Manalapan are 26°34′15″N 80°2′40″W.

 Manalapan is a small beach side community.
 It is bordered on the north by the bridge, beach access road and beach for the Town of Lantana, Florida; on the west by the Lake Worth Lagoon; on the south by the South Lake Worth Inlet (known locally as "Boynton Inlet"); and on the east by the Atlantic Ocean.

 According to the United States Census Bureau, the town has a total area of 2.4 sqmi, of which 0.4 sqmi is land and 2.0 sqmi (81.48%) is water.

+Climate

+The Town of Manalapan has a tropical climate, similar to the climate found in much of the Caribbean.
+It is part of the only region in the 48 contiguous states that falls under that category.
+More specifically, it generally has a tropical savanna climate (Köppen climate classification: Aw), bordering a tropical monsoon climate (Köppen climate classification: Am).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 419 people, 162 households, and 105 families residing in the town.

+As of the 2010 United States census, there were 406 people, 152 households, and 104 families residing in the town.